 For women to inform agencies and organizations of their needs and what the agencies and organizations can do to help meet those needs.

-To develop a local network of agricultural women who will decide what programs, projects, and information they need to assist them in their farming and conservation decision making.
+To develop local networks of agricultural women who will decide what programs, projects, and information they need to assist them in their farming and conservation decision making.

-Read more about this project and its impact under Findings & Reports.
+Read more about this program and its impact under Findings & Reports.